A Bernstein-type inequality for rational functions in weighted Bergman spaces: Proofs of Theorems and

-(where $Const$ is a constant which does not depend on $t$), which completes the proof. \end{proof} \textit{Proof of statement (2) of the theorem (the lower bound only).} For the minoration (with the same function $f(z)=\frac{1}{(1-rz)^{n}}$), using (8) with $\alpha=r_{0},$ we need to prove which means (supposing that $r\geq r_{0}$) with our second lemma that, which means with our first lemma that,
+\begin{proof}[Proof of Theorem \ref{ourth2}] We need to prove only the lower bound, the upper bound is already proved in Theorem \ref{ourth1}.
+Let us prove the minoration with the test function $f(z)=\frac{1}{(1-rz)^{n}}$.
+Using \eqref{8} with $\alpha=r_{0}$, we need to show that